-FAQ 3: With over 25 standards on the OSAC Registry so far, what is the urgency for implementation for the average forensic science practitioner?
+FAQ 3: With over three dozen standards on the OSAC Registry so far, what is the urgency for implementation for the average forensic science practitioner?

-Answer: As of spring 2020 the OSAC Registry has over 25 standards, however there are more than 120 OSAC drafted standards at SDOs awaiting review, and nearly two dozen more already published by SDOs that are currently in the Registry Approval Process.
-To access a list of the standards on the OSAC Registry, the standards sent by OSAC to SDOs awaiting review, and the standards already approved by SDOs that are currently in the Registry Approval Process, go to the OSAC Registry Implementation web page.
+Answer: As of October 2020, the OSAC Registry has over three dozen standards.
+However, there are more than 90 standards published by SDOs awaiting OSAC review and more than 130 OSAC drafted standards at SDOs awaiting review.
+To access a list of the standards on the OSAC Registry, the standards sent by OSAC to SDOs awaiting review, and the standards already approved by SDOs that are currently in the Registry approval process, go to the OSAC Registry Implementation web page.
 The range of disciplines that will be impacted directly by standards approved for the OSAC Registry is expanding rapidly.
 Finally, it should be noted that the OSAC Registry Implementation Plan focused its first year on forensic science service providers but will also soon focus on prosecutors, defense attorneys and the courts.
 Forensic science service providers are encouraged to initiate the standards implementation process in their operations proactively while it is under their control rather than waiting to find themselves being reactive to address questions in court.
 Expert witnesses will increasingly begin to encounter questions about whether they conform with standards listed on the OSAC Registry.